snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 ---

 We are pleased to announce a new release of the [Snowplow Android Tracker][android-tracker].
-[Version 1.4.0][1.4.0-tag] introduces support for GDPR contexts and tracker diagnostic useful for the troubleshooting in case of unexpected tracker behaviour.
+[Version 1.4.0][1.4.0-tag] introduces support for GDPR contexts and tracker diagnostics, useful for troubleshooting cases of unexpected tracker behaviour.

-Also included in this release, a fix to stop IAB enrichment from considering Android tracker events as spider-generated events.
+Also included in this release, a fix to stop the IAB enrichment from considering Android tracker events as spider-generated events.

 Read on below for: